-- 3.1 This policy defines a 'child' as anyone under the age of 18 years or any learner of any age on the academy roll. - 3.2 This policy applies to all members of our staff, including all permanent, temporary and support staff, Trustees, local governors, volunteers, contractors and external service or activity providers.
-This policy must be read in conjunction with the safeguarding and child protection policy. - 3.3 The Trustees, local governors, senior leadership team, and all staff (which term shall apply to all volunteer staff members) at Sun Academy Bradwell are committed to the prevention, early identification, and appropriate management of peer-on-peer abuse (as defined below) both within and beyond the academy.
+This policy defines a 'child' as anyone under the age of 18 years or any learner of any age on the academy roll.

+This policy applies to all members of our staff, including all permanent, temporary and support staff, Trustees, local governors, volunteers, contractors and external service or activity providers.
+This policy must be read in conjunction with the safeguarding and child protection policy.

+The Trustees, local governors, senior leadership team, and all staff (which term shall apply to all volunteer staff members) are committed to the prevention, early identification, and appropriate management of peer-on-peer abuse (as defined below) both within and beyond the academy.

-The Designated Safeguarding Lead (SLT member) is: Mr Iain MacDonald, Assistant Principal
+The Designated Safeguarding Lead (SLT member) is: Mr lain MacDonald, Assistant Principal